 IoT has numerous benefits and perks that can make the lives of businesses and consumers easier.
 Voicing a few of them:

 - Having access to the internet of things allows people to work smarter, live smarter, and better manage their lives.

 - Aside from automating the home, IoT is critical to business.
 Using IoT data analytics, companies can gain deep insights into everything from the performance of machines to supply chain and logistics operations in real-time.

 - By automating tasks, businesses can provide better services to their clients while lessening the need for human involvement.

 - It also improves service delivery, which makes manufacturing and delivering goods less expensive.

 - As a result of IoT, companies are forced to rethink how they run their business and to better formulate their strategies.

 - A traditional data collection system has its limitations and is designed for passive usage, whereas an IoT system enables immediate action on data.

-- With IoT, you are able to detect problems and improve processes to enhance customer experience.
+- With IoT, you can detect problems and improve processes to enhance customer experience.